 By USA specialist Alice

-More than many other places in America, the Deep South grabs your attention.
+More than many other places in the USA, the American South grabs your attention.
 Its invigorating music scene, culture-clash food, history of slavery, and role in Civil Rights and the Civil War still shape the region today.

 You can add in experiences that reveal the region in more detail and elevate your trip, in an area of the USA where your money goes further.
 I’ve shared some of my highlights, from private classic-car tours to VIP tickets and backstage passes to some of the South’s main attractions.

 I suggest a self-drive trip through the American South that takes in New Orleans, Memphis and Nashville.
 We can pepper your stay with the best experiences the region has to offer, as well as hotels that deliver high levels of service and have retained a sense of history and character.